grimmsen/stm32/README.md

 Check the tools folder and if you have to create the dbus rules in order to get the ST-Link programmer recognized by the usb subsystem.
-On Ubuntu/Debian or Systemd based systems in general, a non working ST-Link programmer could be brought to live by typing:
+On Ubuntu/Debian or Systemd based systems in general, a non working ST-Link programmer could be brought to life by typing:

-    sudo tools/dbus-rules.sh
+    tools/dbus-rules.sh

 ### Build and flash the blinky